 - Have parts of the application missing

-If an organization receives a YAC grant, they must also complete an evaluation, describing the out come of the program or activity that the grant money was used for.
-This grant evaluation must be filled out and returned after the organization has received the grant (one year maximum allowed).
-The evaluation should also include pictures, if there are any to show.
+If an organization receives a YAC grant, they must also complete an evaluation, describing the outcome of the program or activity that the grant money was used for.
+This grant evaluation must be filled out and returned after the organization has received the grant (one-year maximum allowed).
+The evaluation should also include pictures or press related to the grant.